jarvelov/cgminer-keep-alive/README.md

 .\cgminer-keep-alive.ps1
 ```

-cgminer-keep-alive will check for existing cgminer instances when it starts and spawn a new instance if it can't find any.
+cgminer-keep-alive will check for existing cgminer instances when it starts and spawn a new instance if it can't find one.
 Make sure that you have <b>closed all instances of cgminer before starting cgminer-keep-alive</b>, otherwise the script will exit.

 If you already have an instance of cgminer running just point cgminer-keep-alive to cgminer's logfile and it will start monitoring.

 ```
 .\cgminer-keep-alive.ps1 -logfile C:\cgminer\logs\cgminer.log
 ```

-If you omit the ```-logfile C:\path\to\cgminer.log``` parameter cgminer-keep-alive will try to spawn a new instance of cgminer if no existing cgminer processes are running.

 <b>Start cgminer-keep-alive on system startup</b>